You know a good leader when you see one.

 avoiding others where there are personality differences.
 Creates cliques

-which typically do more harm than good by creating division. |
+which typically do more harm than good by creating division. | Does not invest in

 developing substantive relationships with others.
 Sees most relationships as a waste of time and energy unless they

 serve a specific purpose.
-Keeps others at arm's length. |
+Keeps others at arm's length. | Has a genuine interest in

 getting to know others and learn about their goals and interests.
 Recognizes that relationships are often a key to success.